2 System Setup

 You may obtain the requirements under Windows as follows.

-1. Java JDK 8, 11, or 17 for many OSs at:
+1. Java JDK 8, 11, 17, or 21 for many OSs at:

 2. Kiss comes with the SQLite database.
 However, you may install other databases such as PostgreSQL, Microsoft SQL Server, MySQL, Oracle, or SQLite.

-3. IDE (e.g. IntelliJ, VSCode, NetBeans, eclipse)
+3. IDE (e.g. IntelliJ, VSCode, NetBeans, Eclipse)

 Correctly setting the JAVA_HOME and JRE_HOME environment variables to the root of your JDK is necessary.
 Setting this varies from OS to OS and also depends on where it gets installed.
 Instructions for setting this variable are all over the Internet.